JoeyBeasley/JoeySP/docs/proposal.md

 This project will use two things I am passionate about, voiceover work and designing visuals.
 A challenge will be added for programming games like this and giving indivdual trust stats for the characters.
 I have also never designed a visual novel or any game of this callibur.
 Being able to do what my major does while also incorporating my passions are what a senior project like this should accomplish.

 ## Future Research
 I will need to spend time researching and understanding character design a lot better and learn how to design a visual novel.
 I should take programming a game through Python into consideration as well, since I only had one class covering that language.
+I need to learn how to map all of this out, import PNG or JPEG's of the clip files the characters will be drawn on.
+Learning how to insert sound files for the characters talking will add to the immersion.

 ## Schedule
 I plan to get started on this next semester, as the current one is still underway and rather busy.